openstack/ironic/doc/source/admin/networking.rst

 the port.
 This has to be a name (not a UUID) since physical networks are configured in Neutron by name.

-The physical network of a port group is defined by the physical network of its constituent ports.
+The physical network of a port group is explicitly defined and constituent ports should match.
 The Ironic service ensures that all ports in a port group have the same value in their physical network field.

 The ``physical_network`` setting is used to have divided network fabrics which may carry different sets of traffic, and is intended to help model the reality